duyet/blog/content/posts/2020/2020-05-29-spark-history-server-on-k8s.md

 fbCommentUrl: none
 ---

 The problem with running Spark on Kubernetes is the logs go away once the job completes.
 Spark has tool called the Spark History Server that provides a UI for your past Spark jobs.
-When you running [Spark with Livy on Kubernetes](/2020/05/spark-on-k8s.html)
+When you running [Spark with Livy on Kubernetes](/2020/05/spark-on-k8s.html) or direct `spark-submit`, `Spark Driver` keeps event logs while running, but after a Spark application is finished `Spark Driver` exits, so these are lost unless you enable event logging and set a folder where the logs are placed.
+One option is to start `Spark History Server`, and point it to the same log directory so you'll be able to reach your application logs post-execution

 In this post, I will show you how to use Spark History Server on Kubernetes.